 An important method of mitigating political risk and avoiding financial loss is politically savvy banking.
 In the recent years, the world has been nervously observing how the U.S. dollar is becoming more and more reactive to international political events.
 As the global reserve currency is becoming slightly more unstable, it could be time for international businesses to update their strategies in moving funds around the globe.

-One of the options here would be to keep money in a bank that has a branch in the region where you conduct your foreign business operations, or an institution that is partnered with a local commercial bank.
+One option is to keep money in a bank with branches in the region where you conduct foreign business operations.
+Another option is an institution that is partnered with a local commercial bank.
 In many cases, financial operations conducted within one banking system allow better conversion and transfer rates.

 Alternatively, while choosing the right regional bank, go for the one that can manage ForEx trading and conversions for you.
 Finding the right way of moving your money is an important task that requires some thorough research.
 Your findings may contradict your routine banking strategies, but they could also save you from a huge loss during a time of political crisis.

 In order to successfully mitigate a certain political risk, your methods must be tailored to the nature of your business, the nature of the risk, and specifics of your market.

 Never limit your perspective by avoiding consultation with those players that have experience and knowledge within the region.